Frequently Asked Questions

 Do I need to wear anything during my session?

 Thai Massage sessions are clothed and I request that clients wear loose-fitting or stretchy clothing (e.g. yoga pants, sweatpants) for ease of movement through various positions.
 For Therapeutic Massage sessions, clients may disrobe to their level of comfort; a sheet and blanket is provided for both warmth and security.
 If a client is receiving neck, pec, and/or back work, I recommend that they not wear a bra or binder.
 Similarly, if a client is receiving lower back, hip, and/or glute (butt) work, I recommend that they disrobe fully for their session.
 Should a client choose to wear any garments, I will work through or around them.
 Please understand that this may limit the work on those areas of the body.

 Will I be covered (draped) during my session?

 A sheet and blanket is provided to cover you while on the table, which is heated for optimal comfort.
 Massage therapists use special draping techniques to work on various parts of the body, while keeping the rest covered.
 Draping allows the client to remain covered, secure, and warm while still receiving therapy.

-What lotion do you use?
+What lotion or cream do you use?